 - Top it off with a tablespoon of flaxseed for some extra fiber and healthy fats.

 - Freeze or refrigerate.

-- When you’re ready for your smoothie, dump the contents into a blender along with a cup of cold water or unsweetened almond or coconut milk.
+- When you’re ready for your smoothie, dump the contents into a blender along with a cup of cold water, milk, or vanilla almond milk.
 A high-speed blender works best at getting everything pulverized–so no spinach bits floating at the top of your drink.